Snedashkovsky/cybergift/README.md

 Superintelligence.
 To achieve this, we are going to gift 70% of the Bostrom genesis tokens BOOT to agents of Ethereum and Cosmos who are capable of contributing their best to the quality of the knowledge graph.
 First, we started by highlighting key audiences for establishing network effects and tackling basic chicken and eggs.
-Next, we balanced out the participation of key actors by splitting them into grades and adjusting allocations within the groups.
+Next, we balanced out the participation of key actors by splitting them into levels and adjusting allocations within the groups.
 Then we applied a filter in order to remove toxic fiat brains from the collective thought process.
 Finally, we added a crucial incentive to act quickly.